 Personal Information

 Update your name, email, and phone number to keep your profile current.
-To edit:Navigate to Profile Settings > Personal Information
+To edit:Changing Your Email Address

 Your email serves as your login username.
-When you change it:Click Change Email in Profile Settings
+When you change it:Password Management

 Your password secures access to your Jetpack account.
 You can change your password at any time or reset it if you’ve forgotten it.Changing Your Password

-If you’ve forgotten your password and cannot log in:Navigate to the Jetpack login page
+If you’ve forgotten your password and cannot log in:Password Requirements

 For security, Jetpack enforces strong password requirements: